 Continue winding your way up the face of Cleopatra Hill to the center of Jerome; like Denver Colorado, it’s located a mile above sea level, perched precipitously in Arizona’s Black Hills.
 There are several free public parking lots along the streets.
 If there’s room in the lot across from the Visitor’s Center on Hull Avenue, snag a spot there, then stop in and get a map of the town.
 The map has an index listing the current and historical owners of the buildings.
 If you’d like any information about tours, the friendly staff will provide assistance.

-3. Snap the Sliding Jail
+3. Photograph Jerome’s Sliding Jail